Italy: Eternal Rome – Piety and Power

 Overview

-Discover the rich religious and political history of medieval Rome over spring break and complete your Tier III!
+Discover the rich cultural, religious, and political history of Rome over Spring Break!

-During this 1 week intensive travel program, students will focus on the physical transformation of the city of Rome and the impact of political and religious leaders, visiting sites and museums reflecting Rome's ancient, medieval, Renaissance and modern eras.
+During this Spring semester course with a 1-week intensive travel program over Spring Break, students will focus on the physical transformation of the city of Rome, visiting sites and museums reflecting Rome's ancient, medieval, Renaissance and modern eras.
 Participants will keep a journal which they use to prepare a final project after returning to campus.
 The class will meet on a weekly basis before Spring Break to discuss readings and prepare for the trip.
-This course fulfills Ohio University's Tier III General Education requirement.
+This course fulfills Ohio University's "Capstone" and "Bridge: Learning and Doing" General Education requirement.

-Students will be housed in centrally located hotels and explore dozens of archeological sites, museums, and churches in Rome and its vicinity, all with the guidance of an OU professor with expert knowledge and extensive familiarity of Rome.
+Students will be housed in a centrally located hotel and explore dozens of archeological sites, museums, and churches in Rome and its vicinity, all with the guidance of an OU professor with expert knowledge and extensive familiarity of Rome

 Highlights and Excursions

-Planned excursions include the Roman Forum, Colosseum, the Castel Sant' Angelo (the emperor Hadrian's mausoleum), the Pantheon, the ancient Roman port city of Ostia Antica, ancient Christian catacombs, the Vatican Museums and Necropolis, St. Peter's Basilica and many other historic churches.
+Planned excursions include the Roman Forum, Colosseum, the Castel Sant' Angelo (the emperor Hadrian's mausoleum), the Pantheon, the ancient Roman port city of Ostia Antica, ancient Christian catacombs, the Vatican Museums, St. Peter's Basilica and other museums, historic churches, and archaeological sites.

 Living Arrangements

-Shared housing (2-4 students per room, separate beds) at Hotel Prati (or similar).
-Basic Italian breakfast will be provided daily along with some additional meals.
+Shared housing (2 students per room, separate beds) at Hotel Prati (or similar).
+Basic Italian breakfast will be provided daily along with some additional meals (3 group dinners and 2 group lunches).

 Program Dates

-Note: This program includes a group flight departing from Columbus on March 11.
-Students will arrive in Rome on March 12 and begin on-site activities.
-The group will return to the US on March 18th.
+Note: Students will depart on March 6.
+Students will arrive in Rome on March 7 and begin on-site activities.
+The group will return to the US on March 13th.

 Academics